wdbm/eudaimon/README.md

 ## eudaimon_transcribe

-The script `eudaimon` uses an offline Whisper model to transcribe spoken words live (and an OpenAI key is not needed).
+The script `eudaimon_transcribe` uses an offline Whisper model to transcribe spoken words live (and an OpenAI key is not needed).
 Check the script options with `eudaimon_transcribe --help`.
 It is assumed that the environment variable `DEFAULT_MIC` is set appropriately.
 Using `eudaimon_transcribe --list_microphones` may assist with setting this variable.
 On the first use of a selected Whisper model, it may be that the system downloads the model before transcription is possible.
 Press `Ctrl` + `C` to exit.

 In order to avoid excessive terminal output related to system audio, it may be appropriate to run the script with shell redirection like the following: